 The nasal cavity is considered the gateway to the brain, mind, and consciousness, according to Ayurveda.
 Through the nose, prana—the vital force, flows.
 Entering the body with every inhale, with every breath.
 One reason why nasya, an herbal oil based therapy, is one of five key ayurvedic cleansing and restorative therapies.
-Detoxifying the nose, not only keeps the respiratory pathways clear and lubricated, promoting the assimilation of prana, it also relieves sinus congestion and dryness.
+The treatment detoxifies the nasal cavity, by clearing and lubricating the respiratory pathways.
+Promoting the assimilation of prana.
+While also relieving sinus congestion and dryness.
 Two imbalances that can amplify issues with memory, nervous disorders, mental fog, emotional stress, and tension in the head, face, sinuses, jaw, throat, neck, and shoulders.

-Nasya is a time-tested therapy supporting imbalances above the clavicle bone.
-Practiced for thousands of years in India, the herbal oil based drops improve circulation to promote clarity, and boost overall mood.
+A time-tested therapy supporting imbalances above the clavicle bone, nasya has been practiced for thousands of years in India.
+The herbal oil drops improve circulation to promote clarity and boost overall mood.
 Balancing prana vayu, sadhaka pitta, and tarpaka kapha.
 The three sub-doshas that govern inhalation, processing emotions, and lubrication.

-Consisting of a face and neck massage along with steam helps open up the pathways, encourages circulation and begins to loosen accumulated mucus.
+Consisting of a face and neck massage along with steam helps to open up the respiratory pathways, encouraging circulation while beginning to loosen accumulated mucus.
 After the initial preparatory steps, a few drops of oil, specifically formulated to address the individual ‘s imbalanced dosha, are gently dropped at the base of each nostril.
 Then taken in through inhalation to begin lubricating the nasal cavity and decongesting the breathing passages.

-The oil counterbalances the dryness in the nasal cavity.
-Dryness is often considered, the root cause of many respiratory, allergic, inflammatory and mental/emotional conditions.
-Oil coats the area, forming a protective layer from airborne irritants and pollutants.
+The oil counterbalances the dryness, which is often considered, the root cause of many respiratory, allergic, inflammatory and mental/emotional conditions in Ayurveda.
+The oil coats the cavity, forming a protective layer from airborne irritants and pollutants.
 The heaviness and lubricating qualities of oil calm vata dosha.
-Supporting the central nervous system and imbalances associated with it.
+In turn, supporting the central nervous system and imbalances associated with it.

-As oil can lubricate it can also help with decongesting sinuses.
-Coating old, accumulated sticky or dry phlegm, lubricates the mucus, helping it to dislodge.
-Clearing the breathing passages for easier, longer and deeper breaths.
-Decongesting the sinuses enhancing cerebral circulation, relieving tension and reducing pain.
-With the pathways open, prana can flow and assimilate throughout the body.
-The proper flow of prana, the master of all energy, as said by Dr. David Frawley, can bring about positive change not only in the body but also the mind.
+While oil is known to lubricate, it can also support with decongestion.
+Oil moistens old, accumulated sticky or dry phlegm and coats viscous mucus.
+Helping both to dislodge to open up the breathing passages for easier, longer and deeper breaths.
+In decongesting the sinuses, nasya supports enhancing cerebral circulation, relieving tension and reducing pain.
+Allowing prana to flow and assimilate throughout the body.
+The proper flow of prana, the master of all energy as said by Dr. David Frawley, can bring about positive change not only in the body but also the mind.

 Practiced for thousands of years, this time-tested therapy can be part of a panchakarma program or a stand-alone treatment.
 Like neti, nasya can also be self-administered as well.
 Incorporated into a daily routine or dinacharya using tri-doshic or non-herbal oils to help keep the nasal cavity decongested and moist.
 For those with long-term sinus issues, congestion, colds, muscular tension or experiencing high-stress, nervous disorders, nasya administered via an Ayurveda practitioner, panchakarma therapist or vadiya (Ayurveda physician) is recommended for maximum benefits.